-In the waterfall model, the data warehouse project is proceeding one phase after the other.
-Only when one phase is completed is the next phase started.
+In the waterfall model, the data warehouse project proceeds one phase after another.
+Only when one step is completed is the next phase started.

 The following phases will be passed through:

-- Requirements Gathering (more about why I don’t like this term later)
+- Requirements Gathering (more about why I’m not too fond of this term later)

 - Verification (Testing, User Acceptance Test)

 What are the Problems with the Waterfall Model?

 - The requirements must be predicted into the future (prediction of requirements up to some years ahead)

 - Due to the phased implementation, the designer or developer might misinterpret the requirements, and it takes a long time before this is noticed.